Appearance

 With the group bound, each layer inside it needs to know which field of the current item to show — the time for this row, the destination for this row, etc.

-- Pick the field you want (e.g.
+- Choose the field you want (e.g.

 time,destination,platform).